openresty/openresty-systemtap-toolkit/README.markdown

     3. pattern "a": 64us (data size: 12)
     4. pattern "b": 29us (data size: 12)
     5. pattern "ello": 26us (data size: 5)

+Note that the time values given above are just for individual runs and are not accumulated.

+And the `--total-time-top` option is similar to `--worst-time-top`, but using accumulated regex execution time.

     $ ./ngx-pcre-stats -p 24528 --total-time-top --luajit20
     Tracing 24528 (/opt/nginx/sbin/nginx)...